junxit/us-congress-bills-116/metadata.md

 - 2020-03-05 — Senate amendment proposed (on the floor): Amendment SA 1522 proposed by Senator McConnell for Senator Alexander.
 - 2020-03-05 — Senate amendment submitted
 - 2020-03-05 — The committee substitute withdrawn by Unanimous Consent.
+- 2020-03-09 — Message on Senate action sent to the House.
+- 2020-03-09 — Received in the House.
+- 2020-03-09 — Referred to the House Committee on Education and Labor.